jxxcarlson/quad/README.md

 # Quad

-A generative art project in Elm based on subdivsion of quadrilaterals.
+Quad is a generative art experiment based on the idea of subdividing quadrilaterals.
+It is written in Elm.